KarmanTuli/Pokemon-TCG-Arbitrage-Analysis/README.md

-I created an end-to-end data pipeline to identify arbitrage opportunities within the local marketplace on OfferUp relative to Pokemon Trading Card Game market prices. utilized stealth scraping, Gemini 2.5 Flash for human-like cleaning, fuzzy-matching based on key logic and business rules, and liquidity analysis based on product names.
+I created an end-to-end data pipeline and analytical dashboard to identify arbitrage opportunities within the local marketplace on OfferUp relative to Pokemon Trading Card Game sealed market prices.
+Within this project I have leveraged stealth scraping and Gemini 2.5 Flash to transform thousands of unstructured marketplace listings into actionable opportunities.
+By integrating fuzzy-matching logic with custom, niche business rules, the pipeline ultimately creates a subset of high-margin deals, achieving a 12.1% yield of validated arbitrage opportunities.

 Pokemon has now turned into the highest-grossing media franchise of all time, with the 2026 market offering arbitrage opportunities and potential profit for thousands of English sealed products.
 I have personally pursued this myself, and have gone through several challenges - specifically with OfferUp - in finding relevant, valid listings with profit potential.
+This project automates the painful process of manually hunting through thousands of junk listings into a near-instant profit and ROI analysis across thousands of unique products sliced by set names, cities, distance, and liquidity, ultimately creating a data-driven effort.

-This data pipeline captures market prices from TCGPlayer and thousands of listings from OfferUp, then match the two to identify opportunities.
-Based on the top 100 opportunities, I have also added liquidity factors, such as Total Daily Sold and Avg.
-Daily Sold within last three months.
+The data pipeline captures market prices from TCGPlayer and thousands of listings from OfferUp, then match the two to identify these opportunities.
+Based on the top 100 opportunities liquidity factors such as Total Daily Sold and Avg.
+Daily Sold within last three months are included for knowledgeable decision-making.
 All of this data is stored in a tcg_inventory SQLite database, which ultimately connects live to PowerBI for real-time decision making and analysis.

-NOTE: Must need Gemini 2.5 Flash key to run gemini_cleaner script.
-Have not included my gemini key for safety!
+NOTE: Must need copy of personal Gemini 2.5 Flash key to run gemini_cleaner script.

-In the files uploaded - as of 2/27/2026 - I have included all python files, ran in order below:
+I have included all the processes, ran in order below:

 **TCGPlayer Market Price Scrape:** baseline_prices.py